 “As the leading cause of death in patients between the ages of 1 and 44, Trauma has the ability to impact anyone at anytime.
 The effects of trauma can be devastating to the individual, the family and the community and have immense financial impacts to both the victims and the cost to society.
 An effective trauma system and a vigorous injury prevention program are the keys to improving outcomes for victims of traumatic injury.
 The better prepared we are as a system designed to care for the injured patient the more likely the patient will survive and return to a functional status, contributing to the community.
 It has been clearly shown that trauma centers reduce deaths and long term disability from traumatic injury.
 As Louisiana’s trauma system matures the investments we make to improve the care of the trauma patient will be returned multifold and reduce the burden of death and disability on our families, friends and neighbors.”

 Dr. Sutherland is a native of Baton Rouge who has returned to serve as the Trauma Medical Director for LERN.
-He completed undergraduate education at Louisiana State University in Baton Rouge, received his MD degree from LSU in New Orleans and completed residency and fellowship at Keelser Air Force Base in Biloxi MS. Dr. Sutherland has worked in military and civilian trauma centers, was instrumental in the Arkansas Trauma System development, has served as a site reviewer, Trauma Medical Director and member of the Arkansas State Trauma Center Designation Committee.
-He is a member of the American College of Surgeons Committee on Trauma and has presented locally, regionally and nationally regarding trauma care and trauma systems.
+He completed undergraduate education at Louisiana State University in Baton Rouge, received his MD degree from LSU in New Orleans and completed residency and fellowship at Keelser Air Force Base in Biloxi, MS. Dr. Sutherland has worked in military and civilian trauma centers, was instrumental in the Arkansas Trauma System development, has served as a site reviewer, Trauma Medical Director and member of the Arkansas State Trauma Center Designation Committee.
+He is a member of the American College of Surgeons Committee on Trauma, the Eastern Association of the Surgery of Trauma and the American Association for the Surgery of Trauma.
+He has presented locally, regionally and nationally regarding trauma care and trauma systems.
 His research interests include trauma system development and the financial impact of trauma systems.
-He is currently an Associate Professor of Surgery at the University of Arkansas in Little Rock.

 Sheryl Martin-Schild, MD